 Is It Normal That Your Tummy Muscles Feel Slack?

 After the rather dramatic physical changes you have experienced during pregnancy, and the stress of childbirth, it is possible for those tummy muscles to feel slack.
 They have, after all, been through a lot.
 The condition is called rectus abdominis diastasis (RAD).
 RAD can happen due to many reasons; maybe your stomach muscles are weak, or you had a large baby (or twins), a narrow pelvis or a prior pregnancy.
-RAD can be treated with some physiotherapy, leaving it untreated can lead to a bad back.
+RAD can be treated with some physiotherapy or surgery, depending on the defect.

 Also Read: Postpartum Exercises